-- Be sure to upload new resumés FIRST, prior to deleting old or previous resumés!
+- Be sure to upload new resumes FIRST, prior to deleting old or previous ones!

 Beware of Phishing and Other Scams

-Lionslink and a variety online job boards are very convenient for you to find positions.
-Although security precautions exist it is unfortunate but the same technology makes it easier for scammers to create fraudulent positions.
+LionsLink and a variety online job boards are very convenient for you to find positions.
+Although security precautions exist, scammers can sometimes get through these measures and create fraudulent positions.
 While we try to screen employers and the positions they post to LionsLink, it is very important that you proceed with caution and common sense.
-You need to read position descriptions carefully!
+You need to read position descriptions carefully before applying.

-Also, each job board, has privacy policies available for you to review.
-Handshake, the provider of Lionslink, has high security thresholds but no system is 100%.
-You control the distribution of your resumé in the lionslink system by submission.
+Each job board has privacy policies available for you to review.
+Handshake, the provider of LionsLink, has high security thresholds, but no system is 100%.
+You control the distribution of your resume in the LionsLink system by submission.
 No employer has access to your Documents section or Profile.

-Whether the job/intern description be distributed online or old fashion paper if appears too good to be true…Job searcher beware!
 Trust your instincts!
-If you are uncomfortable with some of the information requested do not continue contact with the organization or individual.
+If you are uncomfortable with some of the information requested, do not continue contact with the organization or individual.
 If you receive follow-up correspondence or an offer that seems unusual, you need to proceed with caution.
-Some email providers along with social media sites allow you to block and use this measure.
+Some e-mail providers along with social media sites allow you to block users, so use this to protect yourself.

-- To provide a credit card, bank, PayPal account, Social Security numbers, photo ID or payment
+- If you are asked to provide a credit card, bank, PayPal account, Social Security numbers, photo ID or payment

-- Offered a large payment or reward in exchange for a money transfer
+- If you are offered a large payment or reward in exchange for a money transfer

-- Receive a large check AND DO NOT CASH
+- If you receive a large check – DO NOT CASH THE CHECK

-- Asked to agree to a background check before prior to a pending offer
+- If you asked to a background check before prior to a pending offer

-- If E-mail address does not match the organization’s website.
-For example an aol email for ABC Company instead of the company email appearing in the address.
+- If the e-mail address does not match the organization’s website.
+For example an AOL e-mail for ABC Company instead of the company e-mail appearing in the address.

 Reviewing the Job/Intern Description